 signifying an increased production of ice crystals.
 As a result, the

-halo gradually disappears and the sun (or moon) becomes less visible.
+is no longer seen and the sun (or moon by night) becomes less visible.

-in a southwest to northeast direction, indicative of warmer air
+in a southwest to northeast direction, indicative of the advancing

 clouds effectively hide the sun, signifying changing weather ahead.